Salokyn/docker-s3ql/README.md

 - `S3QL_USERNAME` and `S3QL_PASSWORD`: Cloud service credentials.
 - `S3QL_PROJECT`: Cloud project or tenant (OpenStack/Swift Backends only).
 - `S3QL_URL`: Depends on the backend.
 See [S3QL backends documentation](http://www.rath.org/s3ql-docs/backends.html).
-- `S3QL_DOMAIN`: (optional) If this option is specified, S3QL will use the Keystone v3 API.
-The default domain for OpenStack installations is Default.
-See [S3QL backends documentation](http://www.rath.org/s3ql-docs/backends.html#cmdoption-swift-backend-arg-domain).
 - `FS_PASSPHRASE`: S3QL FS may be encrypted.
 This is the passphrase to unlock the AES 256 encryption key.
 - `S3QL_MOUNT_OPTIONS`: Options be added to the `mount.s3ql` command in addition to `--fg`.
 See [`mount.s3ql` documentation](http://www.rath.org/s3ql-docs/man/mount.html).
 - `S3QL_FSCK_OPTIONS`: Options to be added to the `fsck.s3ql` command in addition to `--batch`.
 See [`fsck.s3ql` documentation](http://www.rath.org/s3ql-docs/man/fsck.html) .